A Bill of Divorcement (1940 film)

-A Bill of Divorcement is a 1940 film directed by John Farrow.
+A Bill of Divorcement is a 1940 film drama directed by John Farrow.
 It was also known as Never to Love and was based on a 1921 British play of the same name written by Clemence Dane that had been filmed in 1932 with John Barrymore and Katharine Hepburn.

 Plot

 Hilary Fairchild returns home after a long spell in a lunatic asylum.
 He has regained his sanity but finds that his strong-willed daughter Sydney, now an adult, is planning to marry and that his wife has divorced him.